dotnet/docs/docs/architecture/grpc-for-wcf-developers/types-of-rpc.md

 Again, client streaming RPCs can be used for fire-and-forget messaging as shown above, but also for sending very large datasets to the server.
 The same caveat regarding performance applies: you should used `repeated` fields in regular messages for smaller datasets.

-## WCF Full Duplex
+## WCF full duplex services

-WCF Duplex binding supports multiple one-way operations on both the service interface and the client callback interface, allowing ongoing conversations between client and server. gRPC supports something similar with Bi-directional Streaming RPCs, where both parameters are marked with the `stream` modifier.
+WCF duplex binding supports multiple one-way operations on both the service interface and the client callback interface, allowing ongoing conversations between client and server. gRPC supports something similar with Bi-directional Streaming RPCs, where both parameters are marked with the `stream` modifier.

 ### chat.proto